-For many seniors, there’s simply no place like home.
-But living in a home that isn’t well suited for senior residents can be difficult and even dangerous.
+For many seniors, there’s no place like home.
+But living in a home that isn’t well-suited for senior residents can be difficult and even dangerous.
 Every day, seniors are injured in preventable accidents including slips, falls, and fires.

 The Benefits of Remodeling for Aging in Place

 Remodeling for aging in place is often a smart idea for healthy seniors who prefer to stay at home rather than live in an assisted living facility.
 These are some of the leading benefits of remodeling for aging in place rather than leaving home.

 - Seniors can continue to live at home: At the top of the list for many seniors is the fact that with aging in place, they can continue to live in their own homes. this is important for many reasons, often convenient location, security, familiarity, and proximity to family.

 - Maintaining independence: Seniors overwhelmingly want to keep their independence, maintaining control over their lives and staying active in the community they’re familiar with.

 - Minimizing change: Seniors who stay at home with aging in place benefit from reducing the amount of change in their lives.
 They are able to maintain their usual routines rather than making big adjustments in their daily life that can be stressful.

 - Lower health care bills: With helpful aging-in-place remodeling, seniors can enjoy lower health care bills.
 In a New Zealand study, seniors had a 33 percent reduction in spending to treat fall injuries after their homes were renovated for aging in place.

 - Safety in a familiar environment: Seniors tend to be safer in an environment they’re familiar with.
 After navigating a home successfully for years, seniors have a level of instinctive safety as they remain in the home they are familiar with.